Temporary insanity affects us all, at stages in our lives and at points in our day. It is an example of how we struggle against our genetic behaviors.

 Then there are the various lusts, not just sex, but also materialism, pride, and egotism, all of which are expressions of the larger problem of narcissism.
 However much we may intellectually disapprove of these, we are all given to them at times, and are later embarrassed.
 But succumb less with experience.
 Again, we see the genetic and intellectual aspects expressed here.

 We will continue this conversation with more observations in future posts.
-But from these it seems evident that humans are subject to genetically driven behavior; the error that the pure Lockians1)From John Locke, 17th century English philosopher and physician, who argued that we are tabulae rasae, ‘blank slates’.
-We are born without any knowledge or tendencies, upon which only our education and experiences are expressed. miss, is that genes are definitely influential, it’s just that they are not controlling.
+But from these it seems evident that humans are subject to genetically driven behavior; the error that the pure LockiansFrom John Locke, 17th century English philosopher and physician, who argued that we are tabulae rasae, ‘blank slates’.
+We are born without any knowledge or tendencies, upon which only our … Continue reading miss, is that genes are definitely influential, it’s just that they are not controlling.

 And the problem the Lockians give us, is that if we ignore an important influence on human behavior, particularly a temporary insanity that can produce serious consequences, then we miss the opportunity to deal effectively with it, and better modulate and moderate it.